hutchpd/QuantumSuperposition/PositronicVariables/readme.md

     // Entry point into the timeline.
 Begins *after* knowing the result.
     // Notice there is no explicit for loop here.
-    [PositronicEntry]
+    [DontPanic]
     private static void Main()
     {
         // This line doesn't just create a variable.
-It creates a causality loop — one that stabilizes only when it finds a version of itself that matches the logical rules that come after it.
+It creates a causality loop - one that stabilizes only when it finds a version of itself that matches the logical rules that come after it.
-        // "Hello, I’m row.
-I will become a version of Pascal’s Triangle when I grow up.
+        // "Hello, I'm row.
+I will become a version of Pascal's Triangle when I grow up.
 Here is my future self: [1, 3, 3, 1].
 Please backfill everything I need to become that."

         var row = PositronicVariable<ComparableList>.GetOrCreate("row", new ComparableList(1));
         // Print the final result before we do the work.
         Console.WriteLine("Final converged row: " + row);

         // “Give me the version of this variable that finally stopped fighting itself.
-I’ll use that.”
+I'll use that.”
-        // The value hasn’t been computed yet — it’s being repeatedly derived in time.
+        // The value hasn't been computed yet - it's being repeatedly derived in time.
         ComparableList currentRowWrapper = row.ToValues().Last();
         List<int> currentRow = currentRowWrapper.Items;